This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Table of Contents

 The beginning of Ramadan is subject to the sighting of the moon and hence, there is some degree of uncertainty involved.
 However, it can be estimated by Muslim scholars and authorities by observing the appearance and cycle of the moon.

-	On the 29th day of Shaban, the moon sighting for Ramadan 2023 will occur.
-The moon sighting date for Ramadan 2023 varies in each country because the Shaban month did not begin on the same day in every country.
-In Tunisia, a moon sighting this year will be held on March 22, 2023.
+On the 29th day of Shaban, the moon sighting for Ramadan 2024 occurred.
+The moon sighting date for Ramadan 2024 varies in each country because the Shaban month did not begin on the same day in every country.

 Ramadan in Tunisia

 Tunisian Muslims observe the practices of self-restraint and self-discipline during the month of Ramadan.
 It is common to go on with the day-to-day work and rest during the daytime.

 Once the sun sets, however, people retire to their homes for the iftar and the evening prayers.
 Typically, Tunisians break their fast with a sip of water and three dates and say “Saha Chribtek” to each other, meaning ‘may it be for your health’.

 Iftar in Tunisia is the time to gorge on lip-smacking dishes, ranging from preparations of couscous, Ojja, Shorba, and dates, to continental savories including lasagna, pizza, and cordon bleu.